Pebaz/dock/README.md

 ## Notes

 Dock doesn't work well with nested functions because function bodies are not evaluated until they are called.
-What this means is that if you want to docment a nested function, Dock won't be able to generate docs for it since it can only see the objects that are within the module's global scope or can be introspected off of a given class.
+What this means is that if you want to document a nested function, Dock won't be able to generate docs for it since it can only see the objects that are within the module's global scope or can be introspected off of a given class.